 Most chronic diseases occur at older ages in people, yet most disease models rely on young animals.
 We study aging specific disease mechanisms by modeling chronic inflammatory diseases using old mice.
-We use cutting edge molecular biology, immunology, and genetic approaches including flow cytometry, imaging, and single-cell RNA sequencing.
-We use a variety of murine model systems to understand neurodegeneration and atherosclerosis.
+We use cutting edge molecular biology, immunology, and genetic approaches including flow cytometry, imaging, single-cell RNA sequencing, and bioinformatics.
+We use a variety of murine model systems to understand aging, neurodegeneration, and atherosclerosis.
 We are particularly interested in how cytotoxic CD8+ T cells contribute to autoimmunity and disease pathology.

 We’re always looking for good people.
 If you’re interested a joining a dynamic and fun team, please contact us!